satansdeer/satansdeer.github.com/content/legacy-posts/ethereum-react-dapp-tutorial/index.md

 ## About ERC20

-ERC20 basically represents fungible token, that means that any token of this kind is equal to any other token of this kind.
+ERC20 represents fungible token, that means that any token of this kind is equal to any other token of this kind.
 Like 1$ is always equal to 1$.

-Overall this standard requires to have 6 methods and 2 events defined.
+This standard requires to have 6 methods and 2 events defined.

-3 of those methods are totally necessary to make a fungible token and a remaining 3 are needed to make it ERC20 compliant (they are needed to do automatic transactions).
+3 of those methods are necessary to make a fungible token and a remaining 3 are needed to make it ERC20 compliant (they are needed to do automatic transactions).

 ### Super Necessary Fungible Token Methods

 So if you want to have a coin – you need to know how many coins exist in total, how many coins are in this particular wallet and be able to transfer those coins from one wallet to another.
-That's practically it and that's what those 3 essential functions do.
+That's it and that's what those 3 essential functions do.

 * `totalSupply` returns total amount of existing tokens.
 * `balanceOf` accepts wallet address and returns balance of this wallet